Last updated: 2026-06-25

 Version Notes

 Several TLS directives were introduced in different Dovecot releases.
-If you are running an older version (common on enterprise distributions), substitute or omit the following:
+If you are running an older version, substitute or omit the following:

 Complete Configuration